 Hominy is a food made from kernels of corn.
 The kernels are soaked in an alkali solution of either lime (the mineral, not the fruit) or lye, which is a process called nixtamalization.
 The corrosive nature of the solution removes the hull and germ of the corn and causes the grain itself to puff up to about twice its normal size.

 Another benefit of nixtamalization is that it frees the niacin (vitamin B3) in the corn and allows it to be absorbed by human digestive tracts.
-Thus, nixtamalization unlocked a source of essential nutrients, allowing the Mesoamerican civilization to thrive and cook with the masa.
+In this way, nixtamalization unlocked a source of essential nutrients, allowing early Mesoamerican civilization to cook with the sustaining masa and thrive.

 Uses for Hominy